About The Tampa Club

-The Tampa Club is a welcoming, diverse, and inclusive club operating since 1981 as a private business and social club benefiting members with fine dining and personalized service.
-The Tampa Club seeks to provide an atmosphere welcoming of the diverse representations of success and the progress of our community’s culture and conducts itself and its business in a manner that fosters prestige and respect.
-The Tampa Club membership consists of senior-level executives, professionals, entrepreneurs, and military, civic, and community leaders.
-We are an extension of your office, where your workday can continue seamlessly, or a retreat - a place to reflect, relax and renew.
+The Tampa Club was founded in 1981 as a private, not-for-profit business and social club benefiting members with fine dining and personalized service.
+The Club seeks to provide an atmosphere welcoming of the diverse representations of success and the progress of our community’s culture, and conducts itself and its business in a manner which fosters prestige and respect.
+Tampa Club membership consists of senior level executives, professionals and entrepreneurs, as well as military, civic and community leaders.

-The Tampa Club quickly became popular with downtown’s community of business professionals.
-In a few short years, membership had moved beyond its opening number of 350, and the club was outgrowing its home in the NCNB Tower.
+The Tampa Club was popular with downtown’s community of business professionals.
+In a few short years, the membership moved beyond its opening number of 350 and the club was quickly outgrowing its home.
 The Board of Directors looked to Tampa’s newest skyscraper, scheduled for completion in 1986, as the address of its future home.
 Known then as Barnett Plaza, the construction plans for the Class A tower included 577 vertical feet of white Spanish marble spanning two city blocks, an expansive granite plaza with two water features, a magnificent outdoor sculpture by internationally recognized artist Charles Perry, and rich African mahogany lobby walls with brushed brass enhancements.
-Now known as the Bank of America Plaza, there is still no other building in Tampa as high or providing a more impressive business address.
+Now known as the Bank of America Plaza, there is still no other building in downtown Tampa providing a more impressive business address.